-2. Loosen the lower mounting nut on the shift cable several turns; then while holding the shifter firmly against the park gate, adjust the upper mounting nut against the mounting bracket.
+- 2. Loosen the lower mounting nut on the shift cable several turns; then adjust the upper mounting nut against the mounting bracket until the Park Indicator Light goes out. - 3.
+Tighten the lower mounting nut until snug against the mounting bracket; then unthread the upper nut two full turns.

-- 3. Tighten the lower mounting nut to 20 ft-lb; then turn the ignition switch to the ON position and check that the park indicator light only illuminates when fully in the park position. - 4.
+- 4. Tighten the lower mounting nut to 20 ft-lb; then turn the ignition switch to the ON position and check that the park indicator light only illuminates when fully in the park position. - 5.
 With the ignition switch still on, shift to each gear position and observe the gear position icons on the LCD gauge.
 Verify each position (R, N, H, and L) can be selected.